kierandidi/bioinformatics-course-hd/index.md

 Hey everyone!
 This is a course about structural bioinformatics and tools you can use it to visualize, analyze and design proteins and other structures.
 It is taught in the biochemistry undergraduate course at [Heidelberg University](https://www.uni-heidelberg.de/en), but the material is open to be used by everyone.
 By the end of this course, you will be able to use programs such as PyMol to visualize and analyze protein structures and use your biochemical knowledge to interrogate and even design novel molecules.
 You will also be able to create publication-quality figures.

-This course is designed to be taken in a semester-long format, but can be completed in a shorter time frame.
-The course is divided into 11 modules with accompanying videos and exercises.
+This course (Structural Bioinformatics, SB) is designed to be taken in a semester-long format, but can be completed in a shorter time frame.
+The course is divided into 11 modules with accompanying videos and exercises and is running in parallel to the Biochemistry I (BC1) course.
+The idea is that these courses are complementary to each other; you will learn the underlying biochemistry in BC1, the underlying machine learning concepts in SB and get hands-on experience with some of these algorithms in the live sessions which we will do online.

 The modules (with the tools we use in brackets) are:

 | Week 	| BC1 Content                    	| SB Content                               	| Tools                               	|
 |------	|--------------------------------	|------------------------------------------	|-------------------------------------	|